-Continuation of Theatre Arts 130, with student choreography and performance added.
+Continuation of THART 130, with student choreography and performance added.

-SPECIAL PROJECTS IN THEATRE ARTS
+SPECIAL PROJECTS IN THEATRE ARTS 246#41 UNITUC, CSU, Associate Degree Applicable1

-UC, CSU, Associate Degree Applicable Prerequisite: Completion of or concurrent enrollment in a theatre arts course.
+Prerequisite: Completion of or concurrent enrollment in a theatre arts course.

-Laboratory: 3 hours per week.
+Laboratory: Minimum 48 hours per semester.

 Laboratory projects for selected students in any area of theatre, with projects determined jointly by instructor and student.
 This course may be taken four times.
-(Formerly Thart 246ABCD)
+(Formerly THART 246ABCD.)